EMBROIDERY STITCHES

 1. First, go ahead and stitch a complete row of your beautiful herringbone stitch in your first colour.
 All done?
 Perfect.

 2. Now, thread your second colour onto a blunt tapestry needle.
-(The blunt tip is key here—it helps you glide under the threads without accidentally snagging your fabric or your stitches).
+(The blunt tip is key here — it helps you glide under the threads without accidentally snagging your fabric or your stitches).

-3. Bring your needle up from the back, right in the centre of that first tiny horizontal stitch on the far left of your row.Image: A tapestry needle with a contrasting thread colour coming up at the very start of the herringbone row.
+3. Bring your needle up from the back, right in the centre of that first tiny horizontal stitch on the far left of your row.

 4. Gently slide your needle under the first long, diagonal stitch from top to bottom.
 Remember, don't go through the fabric!
-You're just weaving.GIF: The needle sliding under the first diagonal thread without piercing the fabric.
+You're just weaving.

 5. Now, move to the next long, diagonal stitch and slide your needle under it from bottom to top.

 You've got it!
 Just keep alternating your direction, weaving your thread up and down through the diagonal stitches all the way along the row.
+It creates such a lovely, decorative wave with almost zero effort.

 What if we... close the gaps?
 (Closed Herringbone)

+Instead of leaving a little space between your stitches on the top and bottom lines, bring your needle up right next to where it last went down.
 This creates a beautiful, solid braided line.
 On sheer fabric, this is known as Shadow Work, because you see a delicate shadow of the stitches from the front!

-Closed herringbone from the front
+Closed herringbone stitch from the front showing solid braided line

 What if we... add another colour?
 (Double & Triple Herringbone)

+This is one of my favourites for adding a pop to a project.
 Just stitch a second (or even a third!) row of herringbone on top of the first, using a different colour.
 Just make sure to offset the stitches so they nestle between the first row.
 It creates such a wonderfully textured effect.

-the first row of stitches
+Step 1: The first row of stitches

-the second layer of stitches completed
+Step 3: The second layer completed

-completed triple herringbone stitch
+Completed triple herringbone stitch in three colours

 What if we... add some decorations?

+Your herringbone row is a perfect base for more creativity.
 Try adding tiny straight stitches or lazy daisy stitches at the points to look like little leaves.
 Then pop a French knot in the middle for a flower.
 Suddenly, your simple border is a blooming vine!

 And there you have it!
 From a tangled mess that looked like 'a spider had a very bad day' to a stitch that's beautiful, versatile, and genuinely relaxing to create.